alexballas/ESP8266-HTTP-Relay-Control/README.md

-# nodemcu_http_relay
+# Nodemcu HTTP relay
-A very simple jquery powered web interface for NodeMCU to control a relay
+A very simple jquery powered web interface for NodeMCU to control a relay on GPIO13(D7).